Libya

 The main product bought by Mexico from Libya in 2024 was Acyclic Hydrocarbons (US$36M).
 The main destinations of purchases made to Libya were Tamaulipas (US$36M), Nuevo León (US$18.2k), and Chihuahua (US$12.3k).

-The main product bought by Mexico from Libya in April 2025 was The Articles of Plastics and Articles of other Materials (US$106).
-The main destinations of purchases made to Libya were Jalisco (US$106).
+The main product bought by Mexico from Libya in February 2026 was Printed Circuits (US$16.5k).
+The main destinations of purchases made to Libya were Baja California (US$16.5k) and Jalisco (US$971).

 The chart compares the evolution of remittances sent from Mexico to Libya and the remittances that Mexico receives from Libya.

-In the first quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.
+In the third quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.